LeightonGuang/capstone-project/README.md

 # Project Title

+- Pricedex
+- Instock Hunter

 ## Overview

 <!-- What is your app?
 Brief description in a couple of sentences. -->

 My app does price comparions for shops with in stock items.
 It tells you prices of the the products and shops around you that has it.
+Discover the cheapest product the user desires that is in stock at physical stores.

 ### Problem